How to Perfectly Boil Green Beans

 This quick and foolproof method is based on Harold McGee‘s culinary expertise.
 McGee is a food science writer and author of the infamous book, “On Food and Cooking,” published in 1984, which has been used in food-science courses in many universities.

-Salt to water ratio is 2:1
+- The salt ratio is 2:1

 A common and initial reaction to the amount of salt is “that seems like a lot of salt,” and yes, it is; however, the beans do not absorb all of the salt and they turn out perfectly seasoned.

-Boiling time
+Boiling Time

-- The recommended boiling time varies between 4-7 minutes, with the boiling time never to exceed 7 minutes.
+The recommended boiling time varies between 4-7 minutes, and the boiling time never to exceed 7 minutes.
 This 7-minute cooking time is perfect for up to 2 pounds of string beans.
 If you’re cooking more than 2 pounds, you’ll want to cook them in batches, each for no longer than 7-minutes.

 To warm them before serving, heat a large, dry skillet on medium to medium-high heat and working in batches, lightly toss and rotate them in the hot skillet; transfer to a serving bowl and cover with platic wrap until ready to serve.